-An argument, as it seems to me, of great weight, and applicable in several other cases, is, that the abovespecified breeds, though agreeing generally in constitution, habits, voice, colouring, and in most parts of their structure, with the wild rock-pigeon, yet are certainly highly abnormal in other parts of their structure ; we may look in vain throughout the whole great family of Columbidae for a beak like that of the English carrier, or that of the short-faced tumbler, or barb ; for reversed feathers like those of the jacobin ; for a crop like that of the pouter : for tail-feathers like those of the fantail.
+An argument, as it seems to me, of great weight, and applicable in several other cases, is, that the abovespecified breeds, though agreeing generally in constitution, habits, voice, colouring, and in most parts of their structure, with the wild rede-pipeon, yet are certainly highly abnormal in other parts of their structure; we my look in vain throughout the whole great family of Columbida for a beak like that of the English carrier, or that of the short-faced tumbler, or barb; for reversed fathers like theses of the Jacobin; if or a cere like that of the ponter; for tail-feathers like those of the fantal.
 Hence it must be assumed not only that half-civilized man succeeded in thoroughly domesticating several species, but that he intentionally or by chance picked out extraordinarily abnormal species; and further, that these very species have since all become extinct or unknown.
-So many strange contingencies seem to me improbable in the highest degree a series of the second se
+So many strange contingencies are improbable in the hichest decree.